Polymerase Chain Reaction (PCR) / Fluorescence Monitoring

-- Use to support a clinical diagnosis of AD in symptomatic individuals
+- Use to support a clinical diagnosis of Alzheimer's disease (AD) in symptomatic individuals

 - Genetic counseling and informed consent are strongly recommended both before ordering and posttest to discuss results.